Winfield Township, Michigan: Geography

+The township is in northwestern Montcalm County, bordered to the north by Mecosta County.
+State highway M-46 crosses the center of the township, leading east to Lakeview and west to U.S. Route 131 near Howard City.

+According to the United States Census Bureau, the township has a total area of 36.2 sqmi, of which 35.4 sqmi are land and 0.8 sqmi, or 2.17%, are water.
+The township is drained to the west by tributaries of the Little Muskegon River, most notably Tamarack Creek, which crosses the center of the township.

 Communities

 Amble is an unincorporated community in the township on M-46 at 43°25′53″N 85°23′19″W. Located near the center of the township, the community was a station on the Pere Marquette Railroad and was platted and recorded by on July 8, 1886.
-A post office operated from February 5, 1887 until December 31, 1953.
+A post office operated from February 5, 1887, until December 31, 1953.
 It was named in honor of Rev. Ole Amble, minister in the Danish Lutheran Church.

 Decora was an unincorporated community in Winfield Township that had a post office from 1879 until 1880.